In the spring of 1983, Casio released one of the most groundbreaking watches of the 20th century: the G-Shock.

 For an elite, high-performance model you could look at the Gulfmaster GWN-Q1000, the first G-Shock to feature a Quad Sensor with all of the settings and features you’d need for Sea expeditions: compass, water depth meter, altimeter, barometer and thermometer.
 It also has a tide graph and moon/sunrise/sunset data.
 The extra rugged, reinforced carbon fiber case and sapphire crystal make it completely shock and scratch resistant.

 As with the other military G-Shock collections, there’s a wide selection within the Gulfmaster series.

-If you’re looking to an upgrade in the “Sea” category, the Frogman offer high end features and a price to match (many of them are over a grand).
+If you’re looking to an upgrade in the “Sea” category, the Frogman offers high-end features and a price to match (many of them are over a grand).
 The Frogman GWF1000-1 will set you back about half of that, so somewhat more affordable (all things being relative).
-This model still offers you impressive build and features: Solar Quartz movement, 200 Meter water resistance, tide and moon data Multi-Band 6 Atomic for highly accurate time keeping.
+This model still offers you impressive build and features: Solar Quartz movement, 200 Meter water resistance, tide and moon data Multi-Band 6 Atomic for highly accurate timekeeping.

 Finally, we come to the Rangemaster GPRB-1000, one of the most technologically advanced watches in the G-Shock stable.

 Equipped with both Bluetooth and GPS, this watch is also solar-powered.
 The watch can measure atmospheric pressure and altitude, as well as temperature and compass bearings.
 It maintains accurate time by receiving data from central time servers around the world.